thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

         title: 'In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Single entity" alias in the "Entity alias" field and "temperature" data key in the "Columns" section.
 Click "Add";'
     1:
         image: /images/user-guide/ui/alias/single-entity-3-pe.png
-        title: 'The Entities table widget with the alias that filters one device has been added.'
+        title: 'The Entities table widget with the alias that filters one device - Thermometer A1 has been added.'

 group-entities-1: